France announces new coronavirus restrictions as covid-19 cases rise

 Some cities, notably Marseille, are already on the list.
 Paris so far has avoided further restrictions since a lockdown was lifted in mid-May.
-But Véran said that in the last 24 hours, the capital crossed multiple thresholds that make it a maximum risk environment: The transmission rate has risen above 250 cases per 100,000, and the percentage of those who’ve tested positive for the novel coronavirus who require intensive care is now hovering between 30 and 35 percent.
+But Véran said that in the last 24 hours, the capital crossed multiple thresholds that make it a maximum-risk environment: The transmission rate has risen above 250 cases per 100,000, and the percentage of those who’ve tested positive for the novel coronavirus who require intensive care is now hovering between 30 and 35 percent.

 “We have only observed this threshold crossing for a few hours — we will need to confirm it in the next few days,” Véran said during a weekly news conference.
 “If this were to be confirmed, we would have no other choice but to place Paris and its inner suburbs in the maximum-alert category starting on Monday.”